Awards of Achievement for Learners - August 2018

 The Awards are open to any student who achieves a full Access to Higher Education Diploma with DistanceLearningCentre.com.
 One set of Awards are made in August each year.

-Award winners won back the full cost of their Access Diploma course fees in recognition of their exceptional achievements.
+Award winners won back half the cost of their Access Diploma course fees in recognition of their exceptional achievements.

 I am a qualified health visitor from Pakistan.
 I came to the UK for further study and work.
 But the problem was, the criteria for working as a health professional is very different in the UK compared to in my home country.
 It required more skills more knowledge and further education, so I planned further education.
 There were several barriers to clear to enrol on a degree course, especially the language.
 I needed at least GCSE grade C in Maths and English and a Level 3 Access to Higher Education Diploma.